Completing Axion Double Level Crossings: Redefining the light and heavy axion scenarios

 We find that this is a weaker condition than $f_{A_i}>f_{a_{\mathcal N}}$, allowing $f_{A_i}\lesssim f_{a_{\mathcal N}}$, as long as the value of ${\mathcal N}$ is not too small.
 In figure~\ref{fig_redefined_conditions}, we show the redefined conditions for the light and heavy axion scenarios in the $\{{\mathcal N},\, f_{A_i}\}$ plane.
 The area below the solid line represents the newly defined light axion scenario, whereas the area above it represents the newly defined heavy axion scenario.
 On the other hand, the dashed red and blue lines correspond to the previous conditions.
 It is intuitive from this figure that the redefined light axion scenario is constrained by the large values of ${\mathcal N}$.
 In the redefined heavy axion scenario, an interesting aspect is that $f_{A_i}$ can be equal to or even smaller than $f_{a_{\mathcal N}}$, which may have some intriguing implications, particularly regarding the axion energy density.
 This difference arises because, in previous considerations of axion level crossing, $f_{A_i}$ are typically either less than or greater than $f_{a_{\mathcal N}}$.

 Finally, we also show in figure~\ref{fig_Txi} the first level crossing temperatures in both the light and heavy axion scenarios.
 The solid lines represent the temperatures $T_{\times_i}$ as functions of the value of ${\mathcal N}$.
 The gray dashed lines represent the extreme scenarios where the values of $f_{A_i}$ and $f_{a_{\mathcal N}}$ differ greatly, $\rm i.e.$, $f_{A_i}\ll f_{a_{\mathcal N}}$ and $f_{A_i}\gg f_{a_{\mathcal N}}$, respectively.
 We find that, in the light axion scenario, variations in $T_{\times_i}$ exhibit sensitivity to large values of ${\mathcal N}$, whereas, in contrast, in the heavy axion scenario, they are sensitive to small values of ${\mathcal N}$.
 Notice that here we have selected some typical values of $f_{A_i}$ for illustration, particularly in the heavy axion scenario, where we have chosen three sets of $f_{A_i}$ such that they can be greater than, equal to, and less than $f_{a_{\mathcal N}}$, respectively.
+Therefore, in the light axion scenario, a larger value ${\mathcal N}$ corresponds to a higher first level crossing temperature.
+When this temperature deviates significantly from that indicated by the gray dashed line, we consider the first level crossing to be compromised, thereby affecting the realization of double level crossings.
+Conversely, in the heavy axion scenario, the first level crossing can be compromised for smaller values of ${\mathcal N}$, which similarly hinders the realization of double level crossings.